 As a means of preparing these girls for opportunities, particularly in modern days technology, WAAW foundation and Women Beyond Borders, trained them in STEM and digital literacy skills.
 They were taught to take up roles right from their early years.
 The program left them with a refreshed perspective that science is not difficult for any gender, it is just a matter of focus and proper interest.
 Social skills needed to manage youthful exuberance and teenage life crises were also taken care of.
 The teenagers learnt to create time management skills, social skills, team management, global thinking and resourcefulness with materials present around them.

 Facilitators emphasized that gender was never a barrier to learning in STEM and that hands on STEM can be fun activities for day to day learning and application as they used materials around them to demonstrate the conceivable innovations in Science.
-It is, however, not true that there are no opportunities for women in Technology, because the opportunities are numerous but only for the prepared ones.
+It is, however, not true buy cheap modafinil australia that there are no opportunities for women in Technology, because the opportunities are numerous but only for the prepared ones.
 There are female programmers, but they are few because many are not prepared for the task of a programmer.

 WAAW foundation has repeatedly demonstrated the readiness to walk the talk on the issue of girl child STEM education.
 Training of Secondary School students at early age will prepare them for opportunities in the Tech innovation industry that is influencing the activities of the twenty first century.
 Young girls need to understand their place in the world of technology as the jobs available in the century will involve some level of technology.
 To ensure the opportunities are used positively, WAAW is bringing the young girls together, training them, making them go through team formation and creating technology innovation for the good of Africa.